 There are four different tours, including a ghost tour, that range in price from $26 to $120.
 Grand Canyon Caverns has its own campground, RV park, and bunkhouses you can stay in, and you can even dine inside the cave.
 There are also hiking trails to explore nearby outside.

-The last stop on the road trip from Las Vegas to Grand Canyon is the town of Williams, known as the “Gateway to the Grand Canyon.”
+The last stop is the town of Williams, known as the “Gateway to the Grand Canyon.”

 You’ll notice the landscape changing to pine forest and the elevation rising as you drive up the Coconino Plateau.
 There are lots of fun things to do in Williams, a town built on tourism, before you head to the Grand Canyon up Highway 64.